 4.8 Position components in accordance with the specification.
 4.9 Disconnect the existing main or service system by flowstopping in accordance with codes of practice.
 4.10 Take action to confirm that the decommissioning process is completed in accordance with codes of practice.
 4.11 Maintain the security and safety of the system and third parties where work is not complete or not to schedule.
 4.12 Demonstrate how to ensure work practices conform to safe working procedures throughout the work activity.
-5. Be able to use and communicate data and information 5.1 Provide instructions to individuals who will be using technical information.
+5.1 Provide instructions to individuals who will be using technical information.
 5.2 Take action to confirm instructions have been understood by individuals using technical information.
 5.3 Report to a designated person inaccuracies in the technical information sources used.
 5.4 Complete work documentation accurately and store appropriately in accordance with organisational procedures.
 5.5 Demonstrate how to comply with procedures if working on a 'permit to work' designated activity.
-6. Be able to resolve problems that arise from technical information and decommissioning work 6.1 Report to the designated person damage or defects to resources using approved procedures.
+6.1 Report to the designated person damage or defects to resources using approved procedures.
 6.2 Report to the designated person work which is incomplete and not to schedule.
+4.9 4.10 4.11 4.12 5.1 5.2 5.3 5.4 5.5 6.1